Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/DP700-Gettingstarted/M03-Gettingstarted.md

 In this hands-on lab, the architecture flow includes several essential components.

+1. **Create an Eventhouse in Microsoft Fabric**: Learning how to create an eventhouse in Microsoft Fabric to establish a centralized and scalable foundation for capturing and storing streaming data.
+This involves setting up a workspace, creating the eventhouse, and understanding how real-time events are persisted and organized for downstream analytics.

+1. **Create an Eventstream in Microsoft Fabric**: Setting up an eventstream in Microsoft Fabric to enable real-time data ingestion from external systems.
+This includes connecting sources such as Azure Event Hub, IoT Hub, or other streaming services to start capturing and processing live event data.

+1. **Add a Source to an Eventstream in Microsoft Fabric**: Learning how to integrate a streaming data source with your eventstream to begin ingesting real-time data from services like Event Hub or IoT Hub.
+This enables your eventstream to continuously capture event data for processing and analysis.

+1. **Add a Destination to an Eventstream in Microsoft Fabric**: Understanding how to configure a destination for your eventstream to route processed streaming data to storage or analytics tools such as a lakehouse or KQL database, enabling real-time insights and integration with downstream systems.

+1. **Create a Real-Time Dashboard in Microsoft Fabric**: Developing a real-time dashboard to visualize and monitor live data from an eventstream.
+This task helps in creating responsive dashboards for instant insights and better decision-making based on streaming data.

+1. **Create a Base Query in Microsoft Fabric**: Learning how to design a base query for your dashboard to centralize common logic and streamline visualizations.
+This approach enhances efficiency, consistency, and maintainability of your data-driven reports.

+1. **Add a Parameter to a Microsoft Fabric Dashboard**: Adding interactive parameters to your dashboard to allow filtering and customizing the displayed data.
+This enables users to explore specific segments, such as filtering by region or time range, for more focused insights.

+1. **Add a Page to a Microsoft Fabric Dashboard**: Expanding your dashboard by adding multiple pages to organize and present different data views.
+This allows for better structure and improved navigation across diverse insights within a single dashboard experience.

+1. **Configure Auto Refresh in Microsoft Fabric Dashboards**: Enabling auto-refresh in your dashboards to keep visualizations current with the latest data.
+This ensures that users are always viewing up-to-date information without manual updates.

+1. **Save and Share a Microsoft Fabric Dashboard**: Learning how to save your dashboard and share it with stakeholders for collaborative analysis.
+This includes managing permissions and ensuring real-time insights are accessible to relevant users and teams.

 ## Architecture Diagram

  ![](../Images/dparc3.png)

 ## Explanation of Components

+1. **Eventhouse**: A centralized storage layer in Microsoft Fabric designed to capture and persist real-time event data at scale for downstream analytics.

+1. **Eventstream**: A data pipeline in Microsoft Fabric that ingests, processes, and routes streaming data from sources like Event Hub or IoT Hub.

+1. **Real-Time Dashboard**: A dynamic visualization tool that displays live data from eventstreams, enabling instant monitoring and insights.

+1. **Base Query**: A reusable query that centralizes logic for dashboard visuals, improving consistency and simplifying maintenance.

 # Getting Started with lab